 Dave Gutierrez spent four and half years researching his cousin Ramon Gutierrez's WWII unit, the 36th Division 141st Regiment 2nd Battalion Company E. Ramon was captured twice by the Germans, escaping both times.
 He would became one of only a handful of Americans to decorated for valor on the battlefield by the Soviet Union during WWII

 Genealogy played a big role in writing the book.
 It was Genealogy research that led the author to the story.
-The author also used Genealogy research to connect with over fifty different families of the men that served in the WWII unit.
+The author also used Genealogy research to connect with over sixty different families of the men that served in the WWII unit.

 Dave Gutierrez was able to connect with the families of Company E soldiers who served in WWII and in some cases with the survivors.
 Each family contributed documents, photos, and personal stories.
 Today the author and the families continue the bond forged by heroic men over seventy years ago.